FAQ - Human Resources at Ohio State

 You may cancel your enrollment in STD during an open enrollment period which will be effective on January 1 of the new plan year.

 You may also cancel your enrollment in STD due to an eligible status change.
-You must change your enrollment via Employee Self Service within 31 days of the qualifying life event.
+You must change your enrollment via Workday within 30 days of the qualifying life event.
 Birth of a child is not considered a qualifying life event for purposes of dropping STD coverage.

 Contact Unum to file your short-term or long-term disability claim.